valentino-ivanovski/testhw/README.md

 - Allure

 ## What's implemented:
-The entire test scenario which was given (steps 1-10) is being automated using Google Chrome.
-The test also runs in parallel using multiple browsers and advanced reporting is implemented using Allure.
+The entire test scenario which was given (steps 1-10) is being automated using CodeceptJS with Playwright on Google Chrome.
+The test also runs in parallel using multiple browsers (Chrome, Firefox and Edge) and advanced reporting is implemented using Allure.
 I am unsure about the test script running independently of any browser, but we can discuss this on the technical interview.

 ![Screenshot](ss.png)